meilisearch/specifications/text/0117-typo-tolerance-api.md

 ## 3. Future Possibilities

-- Expose `typoTolerance` resource at search time to override index settings.
+- Expose `typoTolerance` resource as a search parameter to override index settings.
 - Add the possibility to disable the typo tolerance feature on all numeric fields.
 - Add different modes of result matching for the typo-tolerance feature. e.g. `default`/`min`/`strict`
 - Replace `POST` to `PATCH` verb to allow partial edit of the settings and embrace REST API convention.